Reporting a Security Issue

 Please report to us any issues you find.
 This document explains how to do that and what to expect in return.

-If you believe that an existing issue in a GNOME project is security-related and you are not the original submitter, we ask that you contact the maintainer to change the issue confidentiality.
+If you believe that an existing issue report in a GNOME project is security-related, we ask that you contact the maintainer to request that it be flagged for security tracking.
 You can also use the form below to contact the security team; the message should include the project and issue ID, and a short description of why it should be handled according to this security policy.

 The GNOME project uses the following disclosure process: